anilkumbalam/tenet-content/articles/antennas-performance.md

 ![](images/media/image11.png){width="5.555811461067367in" height="2.2996358267716537in"}

+As shown above, the radiating element together with the ground plane forms the complete current path that enables electromagnetic radiation.

 ![](images/media/image12.png){width="7.472077865266842in" height="1.5257086614173228in"}

+As shown above, the ground plane acts as a mirror, creating an image of the monopole below it.
+The real antenna and its image together form an equivalent half-wave dipole.
+As a result, a quarter-wave monopole radiates like a dipole, but only into half-space.

+**Key** **Insight**: The ground plane completes the antenna; it is not optional.

 When current flows through the antenna element, it must return through the ground plane.
 Together, they form the complete radiating system.